1nj3ct0rrr/Calculatold/ReadMe.md

 # Calculatold
 Run online with [![Run Online](https://aleen42.github.io/badges/src/github.svg)](https://1nj3ct0rrr.github.io/Calculatold/) free hosting

-This is an old calculator that it's funny and interesting...
-You can also see this calculator online in [this link](https://calculatold.hesamtavakoli06.repl.co/) If you like this project please give star to this project and fork them :))
+This is an old calculator that it's funny and interesting You can also see this calculator online in [this link](https://1nj3ct0rrr.github.io/2Do/) If you like this project please give star to this project and fork them :))